 Using a Proxy Region

-Using an Employment value of one and the United States per workers values for Sector 103, the values of zero in Sector 103 in Mecklenburg County in the other tab can be updated.
+Using an Employment value of one and the United States per workers values for Industry 103, the values of zero in Industry 103 in Mecklenburg County in the other tab can be updated.

 Be sure to enter Employment first, then, work your way from top to bottom to update each per worker value on the right-hand side of the table.